 I have always traveled in the tourist style

 With very expensive guides, excursions to the most typical places, hotels in the center of each city and other comforts and topics of tourist travelers.
 I did not know any other way to travel nor did I think that there would be.
 However, whenever I returned from my trips I had the same feeling; a bittersweet feeling of happiness for what is known but a strange emptiness for what I had to know.

-So after my last trip in summer 2016, I promised myself that my next experience abroad would be focused on immersing myself in local life and interacting with the locals, making sure I know my destiny better and become aware of other realities.
+So after my last trip in summer 2016, I promised myself that my next experience abroad was going to be focused on immersing myself in local life and interacting with the locals, making sure I get to know my better destination and become aware of other realities.

-It is simply insurmountable on a human, spiritual and even material level, it is liberating.
-It is true that they are children with more or less important delays, especially at an academic level, nevertheless they are happy little people.
+It is simply unsurpassable on a human, spiritual and even material level, it is liberating.
+It is true that they are children with difficulties, especially at an academic level, but they are happy little people.
 They give you what little they have they offer you without batting an eye.

 I have learned that there is no ego, no envy, no judgment.
 They help each other and they flatter each other constantly, always trying to make the other feel good.

 I focus my classes, with games, dynamics, jokes and a lot of conversation.
 That allows them to feel comfortable with me and at the same time that I can know what emotional deficiency I must reinforce with them so that they recover their self-esteem.

 I end with a phrase from my princess Dianeysi, 14 years old and with Down syndrome: